The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Headless Browsers

 Selenium, Puppeteer, and Playwright are the most used and known libraries.
-Avoiding them - for performance reasons - would be preferable, and they will make scraping slower.
+Avoiding them for performance reasons would be preferable, and they'll make scraping slower.
 But sometimes, there is no alternative.

 We'll see how to run Playwright.
 The snippet below shows a simple script visiting a page that prints the sent headers.
-The output only shows the User-Agent, but since it is a real browser, the headers will include the entire set (Accept, Accept-Encoding, etcetera).
+The output only shows the User-Agent, but since it's a real browser, the headers will include the entire set (Accept, Accept-Encoding, etc.).

 import json